Inference for Linear Conditional Moment Inequalities

 \section{Conclusion}

 This paper considers the problem of inference based on linear conditional moment inequalities, which arise in a wide variety of economic applications.
-Using linear conditional structure, we develop inference procedures which remain both computationally tractable and powerful in the presence of nuisance parameters, including conditional and hybrid procedures which are insensitive to the presence of slack moments.
-We find good performance for our least favorable, conditional, and hybrid procedures under a variety of simulation designs based on \cite{Wollmann}, with especially good performance for the hybrid.
+Using linear conditional structure, we develop inference procedures which remain both computationally tractable and powerful in the presence of nuisance parameters.
+We find good performance for our procedures under a variety of simulation designs based on \cite{Wollmann}, with especially good performance for our recommended hybrid procedure.